leatham22/Friend-convenient-meetup/README.md

 - Some station location discrepancies (mostly minor)
 - Elizabeth Line station data needs verification
 - Some station name variations need standardization
+- DLR and Overground stations are currently missing from the graph structure (in progress)

 ## Development History